Clarifai/examples/README.md

 ## Usage

 The examples are organized into several folders based on their category.
-You can generally run the files in any folder as ordinary Python programs, with a command like:
+A quick example below,

 ```python
 from clarifai.client.dataset import Dataset